dy/piezo/docs/r&d.md

     + makes `#` part of var names
     + allows avoiding quotes

+## [ ] Should we make memory importable, instead of exportable?

+  + naturally enables shared memory
+  ? can help with question of naming memory?

 ## [ ] Directly call imported items as `@math.pi`?

   + so js does.